Should Vegans Eat Insects?

 Adding insects to your diet is a natural, healthy and easy way to boost your nourishment levels.
 Their high nutrient content leaves a full and satisfied feeling after a just a few lean bites!

-For the past century, the single most destructive force on the planet has been the over exaggerated increase in our population’s intake of meat and dairy.
-The rearing of the 161million cattle we kill each year has had severe effects on our population and the environment, including:
+For the past century, the single most destructive force on the planet has been the staggering increase in our population’s intake of meat and dairy.
+The rearing of the 161 million cattle we kill each year has had severe effects on our population and the environment, including:

 - The mass depletion of natural resources such as land and water.